Active suspensions have non-monotonic flow curves and multiple mechanical equilibria

 The four independent (groups of) parameters $\eta$, $\alpha(\lambda-1)$, $\Gamma K$ and $\xi$ control the suspension behavior.
 They can all be identified from rheological time traces using \cref{eq:linear_solution_sigma,eq:linear_solution_gammadot,eq:linear_apparent_viscosity}.
 We applied this to the \textit{E.~Coli} suspensions studied by \cite{Lopez2015}: using their experimental time signals of $\sigma(t)/\dot{\gamma}$, we inferred the values of the phenomenological parameters describing their suspensions for bacteria volume fractions $\phi$ ranging from 0.11~\% to 2.4~\% (see Supplemental Material for more details about our procedure and the inferred parameters).

 We obtained $\xi\approx0$, $\eta\approx\eta_s$ with $\eta_s$ the solvent viscosity, and $\alpha (\lambda-1)$ and $\Gamma K$ were found to be positive increasing functions of $\phi$.
 Since \textit{E.~Coli} are extensile swimmers or ``pushers'' ($\alpha>0$) \cite{Drescher2011}, it follows that $\lambda>1$, i.e., \textit{E.~Coli} behave effectively as flow-aligning rod-like particles.
-The dependences on $\phi$ are consistent with the expectations that (i) $\alpha=\alpha_1 \phi$ for a dilute suspension of self-propelled swimmers and (ii) $K=K_0 + K_1 (\phi-\phi_c)^2$ as in conventional nematic LCs, where $\phi_c$ is the critical volume fraction (smaller than 0.1 \%) associated to the isotropic-nematic transition, $K_0>0$ accounts for steric interactions and $K_1>0$ for thermodynamic interactions \cite{Tjipto-Margo1992} \footnote{\major{Below the transition, one would expect instead $K \propto \phi^2$, which is incompatible with the data.}}.
+The dependences on $\phi$ are consistent with the expectations that (i) $\alpha=\alpha_1 \phi$ for a dilute suspension of self-propelled swimmers and (ii) $K=K_0 + K_1 (\phi-\phi_c)^2$ for a nematic phase \footnote{Below the transition, one would expect instead $K \propto \phi^2$, which is incompatible with the data.} \cite{Tjipto-Margo1992}, where $K_{0,1}>0$ and where $\phi_c$ is the critical volume fraction (smaller than 0.1 \%) associated to the isotropic-nematic transition \major{(as $K$ includes nonequilibrium contributions, the constants may differ significantly from their equilibrium counterparts)}.
 Plugging semi-analytical expressions of $\alpha(\phi)$ and $K(\phi)$ into the governing equations yields, without any adjustable parameter, the theoretical curves presented against the experimental data in \cref{fig:theory_vs_exp}a.

-We conclude that a minimal model of an active LC is sufficient to account quantitatively for all experimental observations, notably the emergence of a ``superfluid-like'' regime ($\eta_{\mathrm{app}}\sim0$).
-The non-monotonic evolution of $\eta_{\mathrm{app}}$ with $\phi$ results from the competition between activity and elasticity , while the decrease of the response time $\tau$ with increasing $\phi$ arises from the growth of $K$.
-Incidentally, the predicted increase of $\eta_{\mathrm{app}}$ at higher volume fractions, although not clearly seen in the experiments of \cite{Lopez2015}, resemble that reported by \cite{Sokolov2009} for a suspension of \textit{Bacillus subtilis}, an analogous type of rod-like pushers.
+We conclude that a minimal model of an active LC is sufficient to account quantitatively for all experimental observations (\cref{fig:theory_vs_exp}), notably the emergence of a ``superfluid-like'' regime with $\eta_{\mathrm{app}}\lesssim0$ \major{(which corresponds to $\alpha/\alpha_{c,\sigma}\gtrsim1$) over a window of bacteria volume fractions (around 1 \%).} The non-monotonic evolution of $\eta_{\mathrm{app}}$ with $\phi$ results from \major{the competition between activity $\alpha$ and effective stiffness $K$}.
+Incidentally, the predicted increase of $\eta_{\mathrm{app}}$ at higher volume fractions, although not clearly seen in the experiments of \cite{Lopez2015}, resemble that reported by \cite{Sokolov2009} for a suspension of \textit{Bacillus subtilis}, an analogous type of rod-like pushers. \major{Finally, the increase of $K$ with $\phi$ explains the reduction of the response time $\tau$ with increasing $\phi$.}

 Geometrical confinement provides a powerful way to control active suspensions \cite{Wioland2013,Wioland2016,Wu2017,Theillard2017}.
 The existence of non-monotonic flow curves suggest new control mechanisms, that could find direct application in bacterial energy harvesting \cite{Sokolov2010,DiLeonardo2010}.
 Our results also provide strong support for models of biologically active suspensions as ``living liquid crystals'' \cite{Ramaswamy2010,Marchetti2013,Prost2015} and open the way to a truly quantitative characterization of these systems.